cptn3m0grv/Flutter-MultiMedia-App/README.md

 This project is a starting point for a Flutter application.

 Cloning this github repository might not work for you, since most of the android build tools are not uploaded here.
-So you shall only download the following directories and files for this github repo.
+So you shall only download the following directories and files for this github repo
 - assets/
 - fonts/
 - lib/
 - pubspec.yaml

 If you know the basics of flutter, the above files would be more than enough to make an application like this.